We’re thrilled to republish an article from The Conversation by ARDC co-investment project leader Dr Ivan Hanigan and colleagues.

 If this article has raised issues for you, or if you’re concerned about someone you know, call Lifeline on 13 11 14.

-Article by: Ivan Charles Hanigan, Director, WHO Collaborating Centre for Environmental Health Impact Assessment and Senior Lecturer in Climate Change and Health, Faculty of Health Science, School of Population Health, Curtin University, Curtin University; Aditya Vyas, Medical advisor (policy and global health), Curtin University; Colin D. Butler, Honorary Professor, Australian National University, and Natasha Kuruppu, Research Project Manager - WHO Centre for Environmental Health Impact Assessment, Curtin University
+Article by Dr Ivan Charles Hanigan, Director, WHO Collaborating Centre for Environmental Health Impact Assessment and Senior Lecturer in Climate Change and Health, Faculty of Health Science, School of Population Health, Curtin University; Dr Aditya Vyas, Medical advisor (policy and global health), Curtin University; Colin D. Butler, Honorary Professor, Australian National University; and Natasha Kuruppu, Research Project Manager – WHO Centre for Environmental Health Impact Assessment, Curtin University

 The ARDC is funded through the National Collaborative Research Infrastructure Strategy (NCRIS) to support national digital research infrastructure for Australian researchers.